Fare Zone Assignment on Trees: Single Density Approximation Algorithm

 \section{Single Density Approximation Algorithm}

-The approximation algorithms described in this and the next section are based on the following commonly used framework which we call the \textit{Divide and Select approach:} Given an instance of \ac{FZA} with optimal solution $\cutset^*$, divide the set of commodities into $\ell$ disjoint classes $M_1, \ldots, M_{\ell}$, and compute for each $j\in [\ell]$ a cut set $F_j\subseteq E$ satisfying
+Our approximation algorithms rely on a common framework which we call \textit{Divide and Select} approach: Given an instance of \ac{FZA}, divide the set of commodities into $\ell$ disjoint classes $M_1, \ldots, M_{\ell}$, and compute a cut set $F_j\subseteq E$ for each $j\in [\ell]$ satisfying